Sarcoma and Bone Cancer Awareness Month

 Past treatment with radiation can increase the risk of osteosarcoma and other types of bone cancers.
 Other risk factors for osteosarcoma include treatment with anticancer drugs called alkylating agents, having a certain change in the retinoblastoma gene, and having certain conditions including Paget disease, Diamond-Blackfan anemia, and Werner syndrome.

-What the AACR Is Doing in The Area of Sarcoma Research and Bone Cancer Research
+What the AACR Is Doing in Sarcoma and Bone Cancer Research

 In May 2022, the American Association for Cancer Research held the AACR Special Conference: Sarcomas.
 The meeting delved into the advances made in the research and treatment of sarcomas and soft tissue tumors.

-The 2021 AACR-QuadW Foundation Fellowship for Clinical/Translational Sarcoma Research grantee, Rutulkumar Patel, MS, PhD, at the Duke University Medical Center, is exploring how targeting the metabolism of rhabdomyosarcoma can increase the effectiveness of radiation therapy in this disease.
+The 2021 AACR-QuadW Foundation Fellowship for Clinical/Translational Sarcoma Research grantee, Rutulkumar Patel, MS, PhD, at the Duke University Medical Center, explored how targeting the metabolism of rhabdomyosarcoma can increase the effectiveness of radiation therapy in this disease.